itbj/ASA-TE-Monitoring/README.md

 ```

 When telegraf starts this will invoke our python script we tested in the last step and send this output to our InfluxDB.
-You should have tested that the script will run in your environment before getting to this stage, if not go back to step 2 before doing this.
+You should have tested that the script will run in your environment before getting to this stage to do this please run the command `/opt/telegraf/env3/bin/python /opt/telegraf/ASA-TE-Monitoring/code/te.py` in your terminal, if it errors out go back to step 2 before proceeding.

 All that's left to do now is start the telegraf service, or if it's already running stop and start again.
 This can be done on an Ubuntu system with the command `service telegraf stop/start` like the graphic below.